Healthy Homes Assessment Poraiti

 Callum

-When will I require to be in compliance with my Healthy Homes Standards?
+What time do I require to meet The Healthy Homes Standards?

 Poraiti Healthy Homes Compliance Timeframes

-• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement should be included in any new, renewed or altered tenancy contract.
+• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement should be included in any new, renewed or varied tenancy agreement.

-From July 1st 2021
+From 1 July 2021

-From 1 July 2023
+Starting 1 July 2023

-• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2024

-• All rental homes have to meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All rental houses are required to comply with Healthy Homes Standard regardless of when the tenancy first began.

 Unreasonable Gaps & Holes